 And with Google’s guidelines regarding mobile interstitials, you can’t just work on making your creations responsive.

-Let’s start with the simplest example possible: Patagonia.
-They respect Google guidelines with a modal which doesn’t prevent the visitors from accessing the content of the landing page and use their website colors.
+Let’s start with the simplest popup example possible: black copy on a light background.
+Patagonia respects Google guidelines with a popup that doesn’t prevent visitors from accessing the landing page content and using the same color palette.

-Vans: using a CTA to get more space
+Vans: Using a CTA to create more space

-We hope these pop-up design examples will inspire you.
+We hope these popup design examples were interesting and inspiring for you.

-Ready to build your own campaign?
-Sign up today (14-day free trial, no credit card required) and create your first popup in under 5 minutes.
+Feel like creating your first popup design?
+Sign up for Wisepops (14-day free trial, no credit card required) to make your first popup in under five minutes.